SnowFleix/HF-Bespoke-InteractiveDisplay-Software/README.md

 ### Prerequisites

-Some knowledge of C# and .NET Framwork.
+Some knowledge of C# and .NET Framework.

 ### Installing